Environmental Protection Agency (EPA) – Bias and Credibility

 Funded by / Ownership

-The Environmental Protection Agency (EPA) does not explicitly state its funding sources on its funding instruments and authorities page.
+The Environmental Protection Agency (EPA) does not explicitly state its funding sources on its “Funding Instruments and Authorities page.
 Nevertheless, it explains how the EPA uses its funding and outlines the legal and regulatory framework in which it operates.
-Conversely, data from usaspending.gov shows the total amount allocated to the EPA by the end of July 2023.
+Conversely, data from usaspending.gov shows the total amount allocated to the EPA by the end of 2024.

 Analysis / Bias

 In review, the Environmental Protection Agency (EPA) provides crucial information about safeguarding human health and the environment in the USA.
 For instance, an article on Acid Rain provides comprehensive, science-backed information about its causes, effects, and mitigation strategies, reflecting the EPA’s commitment to delivering factual and research-driven content.
-However, it’s noteworthy that the content and policy emphasis can reflect the current administration.
+However, it’s noteworthy that the content and policy emphasis reflected the previous Biden administration.

 Failed Fact Checks

-Overall, we rate the Environmental Protection Agency (EPA) as Pro-Science and left-center biased based on views that reflect the current Biden Administration.
-We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
-(M. Huitsing 10/01/2023)
+Overall, we rate the Environmental Protection Agency (EPA) as right-biased based on its current leadership’s deregulatory, anti-climate science agenda under Administrator Lee Zeldin.
+We also rate them Mixed for factual reporting due to the promotion of pseudoscientific claims, weakened environmental protections, and reduced credibility compared with their prior pro-science record.
+(M. Huitsing 10/01/2023) Updated (09/09/2025)

 Source: https://www.epa.gov/